-A sample of the combination enterprises (identified by corporate identity number) and products are taken from the PPI every year.
-A sample unit can have two different types of status, taken with accuracy or taken with probability.
-Units with large volumes of transaction values are taken with accuracy and then removed from the frame.
-Then, a probability sample is taken, a "PPS sample" among the remaining units, allowing sample inaccuracy to be calculated.
+A sample of the combination of enterprises (identified by corporate identity number) and products are drawn every year.
+A sample unit can have two different types of status, drawn with accuracy or drawn with probability.
+Units with large volumes of transaction values are drawn with accuracy and then removed from the frame.
+After that, a probability sample is drawn, a "PPS sample" among the remaining units, allowing sample inaccuracy to be calculated.

 A sample survey with sample inaccuracy is inevitable, since the whole population is not being surveyed.
-For statistical surveys, we must accept sampling errors, but we can assess them and taken them into account in our estimates of parameters in the population.
+For statistical surveys, we must accept sampling errors, but we can assess them and take them into account in our estimates of parameters in the population.